netgroup-polito/cloud_computing_labs/lab4/1.1/README.md

     the resulting website.
 You can leverage [Docker Hub](https://hub.docker.com/) (you need to either have or create a free account), or Harbor, a [registry made available by CrownLabs](https://harbor.crownlabs.polito.it/).
     To access the Harbor dashboard, you need to use your CrownLabs credentials; then, click on your username (top right of the page), select the *User Profile* tab and copy the CLI
     secret: that is the password to use to login with the `docker login` command.
+    By default the docker login targets Docker Hub, however you can use any other image registry by specifying their URL.
+    For instance, to login to Crownlabs' Harbor you can use:
+    ```sh
+    docker login harbor.crownlabs.polito.it
+    ```
     To push images on Harbor, their tag shall be composed of the entire registry url, the `cloud-sandbox` repository and the student’s ID as image name prefix.
-For instance, a student with ID `s123098` could tag an image as
+For instance, a student with ID `sXXXXXX` could tag an image as
-    `harbor.crownlabs.polito.it/cloud-sandbox/s123098/website:v0.1`
+    `harbor.crownlabs.polito.it/cloud-sandbox/sXXXXXX/website:v0.1`.
+    Once logged in, you can push the image just as usual and it will be uploaded to the Harbor registry.
+For instance:
+    ```sh
+    docker push harbor.crownlabs.polito.it/cloud-sandbox/sXXXXXX/website:v0.1
+    ```
+    On successful push, you should see the image appearing in your Harbor dashboard, under the [cloud-sandbox repository](https://harbor.crownlabs.polito.it/harbor/projects/42/repositories).